Discover The Best Places To Travel With A Nut Allergy

 That means doing the right research and asking the right questions EVERY.
 SINGLE.
 TIME.

-I want you to know that even destinations that are NOT on this list of the best places to travel with a nut allergy are also VERY doable IF you take the right precautions and research well.
+I want you to know that even destinations that are NOT on this list of the best places to travel with a nut allergy are also VERY doable IF you take the right precautions and do your research well.

-So I don’t want you to be limited by the list below.
+So, I don’t want you to be limited by the list below.
 Instead, take it as a loose guide, but instead focus on learning how to make traveling with allergies safer in general so that you can fully feel confident wherever you’re going!

 It may feel like the research is daunting and time-consuming, but, I’ve outlined exactly how we plan and pack for a stress-free allergy-friendly vacation in the Food Allergy Travel Workshop.